Affan2008/Affan2008.github.io/README.md

-# OSMuseum
+# Personal website
-Basically just a bunch of screenshots of old operating systems
+My personal website.
+Now includes SoftMuseum (gallery for operating systems and applications in the past) inside